Charles H. Whedbee: Early life and education

 He was educated at the University of North Carolina, taking his law degree in 1932.
 He has been Solicitor of Pitt County Court and served as a Municipal Court Judge in Greenville, in Pitt County, North Carolina.
 He and his wife, Rachel, and their dog, Chief Manteo of Roanoke, spent a large part of their summers at Nags Head, North Carolina, where Judge Whedbee had been a regular, if sometimes part-time, resident since infancy.

 Folklorist

-He began telling legends of the coastal area on WNCT-TV in Greenville, as a panelist or presenter on the "Carolina Today" program.
 He classed his tales in three areas: stories he knew were true because they happened around him; those he heard about from people who he trusted as being honest and reliable people; and stories which he heard second or third hand, and that may have only a seed of truth.
+He began telling legends of the coastal area on WNCT-TV in Greenville, originally as a guest host on the "Carolina Today" program.
+Following this, his storytelling prowess caught the ear of John F. Blair, a publisher in Winston-Salem (now Blair), who requested he write some of his stories down for a book.
+The success of that volume led to four more and an anthology of his best stories.